corefan/xenko-docs/manual/graphics/graphics-compositor/debug-renderers.md

 ![Debug renderer property grid](media/debug-renderer-property-setup.png)

-## Script example
+## Use a debug renderer

+To use the debug renderer, reference it in your script and add debug render stages.

-The **Debug physics shapes** script included in Xenko uses the debug renderer to display collider shapes at runtime.
+For example, the **Debug physics shapes** script included in Xenko uses the debug renderer to display collider shapes at runtime.

 ```cs
 using System.Linq;